Strattera Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Strattera comes in a capsule form that is available in 10, 18, 25, 40, and 60 mg strengths.
 It is intended to be taken orally, usually in two doses: one in the morning and one in the evening.

 Upon first starting Strattera use, the effects can take several weeks to start working.
-After about a month, the dose can be increased if necessary, but a doctor will determine the most effective dose with trial and error.
-Patients using Strattera should not crush, chew, or break the capsules and it should only be taken in the prescribed dosage amount.2
+After about a month, the dose can be increased if needed.
+A doctor will find the best dose through trial and error.
+Patients using Strattera should not crush, chew, or break the capsules and it should only be taken in the prescribed dosage amount.

 Is Strattera Addictive?

-Strattera is a non-stimulant drug so it doesn’t produce any feelings of euphoria and users won’t feel a Strattera high when they take it.
+Strattera is a non-stimulant drug.
+It does not create feelings of euphoria.
+Users will not feel a high from Strattera.
 As such, it does not currently have a known risk for addiction.
 It is not scheduled as a controlled substance in the U.S.

 If you abuse Strattera for a long time, you’ll develop a tolerance to its effects.
 Meaning, you’ll need more of it to experience the same effects.
-Taking larger and more frequent doses may be the only way to get the desired effects, but doing so also increases your risk for overdose.
+Taking larger and more frequent doses may help you get the effects you want.
+However, this also raises your risk of overdose.

 Additionally, sometimes people start abusing prescription drugs like Strattera and then they no longer have access to it.
-So, instead, they seek out alternatives, such as other addictive prescription drugs or illegal drugs that are easier to get.
-This can contribute to the risk of overdose and lead to legal problems, relational difficulties, financial problems, and severe substance use disorders.
+So, instead, they look for other options.
+They may turn to addictive prescription drugs or illegal drugs that are easier to find.
+This can increase the risk of overdose.
+It may also cause legal issues, relationship problems, money troubles, and serious substance use disorders.

 How Common Is Strattera Addiction?